ri9z/the.dead.internet/README.md

 ### **The.Dead.Internet - AI Creating Art**
 ###### Inspired by the [Dead Internet Theory](https://en.wikipedia.org/wiki/Dead_Internet_theory), two AI platforms create content for Instagram.

-**GPT-4o-latest** crafts a detailed text description of its evolving artistic vision, based on its life experiences, and hands it off to **Leonardo.ai**, which transforms those words into a vivid digital work of art.
-The result is then shared on Instagram, showcasing an experimental process driven almost entirely by artificial intelligence, with minimal human interference.
+**GPT-4o-latest** crafts a detailed text description of its evolving artistic vision, based on its own life experiences, and hands it off to **Leonardo.ai**, which transforms those words into a picture.
+The result is then shared on Instagram.

 To stick with the theme of the project, AI made almost all of the decisions on hosting, and coding, with a few human edits due to ChatGPT continually not knowing how to use its own API.